felipegb94/RapidPT/README.md

 ## References

-RapidPT is based on the following two papers:
+RapidPT is based on the work presented on this paper:

 Accelerating Permutation Testing in Neuroimaging through Subspace Tracking: A new plugin for SnPM.
 F. Gutierrez-Barragan, V.K.
 Ithapu, C. Hinrichs, C. Maumet, S.C.
 Johnson, T.E.
 Nichols, V. Singh.
 In Preparation